 Overturning Wrongful Convictions Involving Misapplied Forensics

-The misapplication of forensic science contributed to 45% of wrongful convictions in the United States proven through DNA evidence.
+The misapplication of forensic science contributed to 52% of wrongful convictions in Innocence Project cases.
 False or misleading forensic evidence was a contributing factor in 24% of all wrongful convictions nationally, according to the National Registry of Exonerations, which tracks both DNA and non-DNA based exonerations.1

 This includes convictions based on forensic evidence that is unreliable or invalid and expert testimony that is misleading.
 It also includes mistakes made by practitioners and in some cases misconduct by forensic analysts.
 In some cases, scientific testimony that was generally accepted at the time of a conviction has since been undermined by new scientific advancements in disciplines including:

 - Hair comparisons: Microscopic hair analysis involves comparing hair found at a crime scene with the hair of the defendant.
 A 2009 National Academy of Sciences report stated that microscopic hair comparisons could not be used to match hair with a specific individual.2 In 2015 the FBI announced that its hair microscopy experts overstated the probability of a match between hair evidence and the defendant’s hair in 95 percent of the 268 cases it had reviewed.3

 - Arson: Two decades of fire research has debunked evidence that was used to convict people of arson.
 The 1992 publication of National Fire Protection Association (NFPA) 921 noted that many of the physical artifacts previously thought to occur only in intentional fires—such as “alligatoring” of wood, crazed glass, and sagged furniture springs—could actually occur in accidental fires.4 NFPA 921 only became generally accepted by the relevant scientific community in the early 2000’s.